MRJ-dev6/Start-Learning-Clean-Achitecture/README.md

 3. **creating application class** — implementing the Singleton pattern in the app layer
 4. **add ColorManager** — managing app colors in the presentation layer
 5. **update project structure** — add Montserrat font assets with FontManager class
-6. **add ValueManager** — this is a class that will be used to manage the margins, paddings and sizes in the app

-7.**add StyleManager** — this is a class that will be used to manage the styles in the app
+6. **add ValueManager** — this is a class that will be used to manage the margins, paddings and sizes 7.**add StyleManager** — this is a class that will be used to manage the styles in the app
 ## Concepts Learned So Far
 - ✅ Clean Architecture layers structure